tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** BOOM and Seleri were veterans of tier 1.5-ish WEU team Vikin.gg for quite a while.
 Ace and tOfu were on another tier 1.5-ish WEU team Hellbear Smashers and faced off against Vikin.gg pretty regularly in officials. dyrachYO came out of nowhere.
-Dude was an EEU player, but was eager to leave the region and joined these guys and formed "Team Tickles" starting this season.
+Dude was an EEU player, but was eager to leave the region and joined these guys to form "Team Tickles" starting this season.

 **How was their DPC year?** 1130 points